DaveMans/TscTest/README.md

 # TscTest

-This Repository related about the **TSC technical evaluation (JOB)**
+This Repository contains a solution made for the **TSC technical evaluation (JOB)**

-This solutions contains hte next .net core projects:
+Requirement: The creation of a REST JSON API is requested, for country administration https://en.wikipedia.org/wiki/ISO_3166-1 and its subdivisions.

+This solution contains the following projects below:

 - Core (DLL)
 - Dal (DLL)